 For a startup, collaborating with a large company can be a big thing in terms of opportunity, time, and resource allocation.
 For a corporate, though, collaborating with startups is one of the many transformation and innovation activities they will engage in.
 And this can fuel the typical complaint that companies are only concerned with innovation theater and showrooming.

-The only way to harmonize this asymmetry is to make the intent and expectations of the collaboration crystal clear upfront, at the risk of failure, bruised reputations, and wasted cost and time.
+The only way to harmonize this asymmetry is by making the intent and expectations of the collaboration crystal clear upfront, at the risk of failure, bruised reputations, and wasted cost and time.

 "I might be biased, but I'm pretty bullish about the outlook because, in the end, the pros far outweigh the cons.

 Mid-sized companies may just haven't had the resources for it.
-They run into conflicting priorities and might thus be missing opportunities that they don't have the capacity for.
+They run into conflicting priorities and might thus be missing opportunities for which they don't have the capacity.

 In the coming years, I expect that startup collaboration will professionalize and spill over to mid-sized businesses.

 Startups help rebalance companies' skills portfolios.
-I think they will increasingly be seen as an innovation subsystem that companies need to build and maintain, similar to a supplier network.
+They will increasingly be seen as an innovation subsystem that companies need to build and maintain as a supplier network.

-For example, in the Automotive, Insurance, and Agri-food sectors, I see a lot of companies now making great strides in organizing for startup collaboration because it pays off for them".
+For example, in the Automotive, Insurance, and Agri-food sectors, I see many companies now making strides in organizing for startup collaboration because it pays off for them."